Andre Patterson (American football): Return to collegiate level

 Patterson became an assistant head coach and defensive line coach at the University of Nevada, Las Vegas (UNLV) from 2008 to 2009.
 He became the defensive coordinator and defensive line coach at the University of Texas at El Paso (UTEP) from 2010 to 2012.
 His most recent college football stint was with Florida International University (FIU) in 2013 as an assistant head coach and defensive line coach.

 Minnesota Vikings

 In 2014, Patterson returned to the Minnesota Vikings as the defensive line coach under first-year head coach Mike Zimmer.
 Patterson led a strong defensive line in 2015, when the Vikings won their first NFC North Division title since 2009 and allowed the fifth-fewest points on defense.

 Patterson was given the title of assistant head coach, along with co-defensive coordinator and defensive line coach, by the Vikings on April 14, 2021.

 New York Giants

 On February 10, 2022, Patterson was hired by the New York Giants to be the defensive line coach under head coach Brian Daboll.

+During the 2025 NFL season, Patterson remained with the Giants as he battled prostate cancer.
+On January 22, 2026, Patterson was fired by the Giants following the hiring of John Harbaugh.

 Personal life

 Patterson and his wife, Donna, have two children: Andre Jr. and Ashmera.

+On December 23, 2025, it was revealed that Patterson had battled prostate cancer during the 2025 NFL season.